Report of the 2023 Nominating Committee

 During the interim between convocations, the Executive Council shall implement the work and policies of the NALC and shall act for the NALC, subject in all matters to review of its actions by subsequent convocations.
 This year the Convocation elects one pastor and one layperson to the Executive Council for four-year terms.

 The 2023 clergy candidates are as follows (name, congregational membership and nominating congregation):

 - The Rev. John Conrad, First Evangelical Lutheran Church — Floresville, Texas; nominated by St. Paul Lutheran Church, Rosenberg, Texas

 - The Rev. Dr. Scott Ness, Prince of Peace Lutheran Church — Senoia, Georgia; nominated by Joy Mission Church, Lexington, South Carolina

 - The Rev. Dieter W. Punt, Holy Trinity Lutheran Church — Troutman, North Carolina; nominated by Holy Trinity Lutheran Church, Troutman, North Carolina

 - The Rev. Dr. Douglas Schoelles, St. John’s Lutheran Church — Ft.
 Wayne, Indiana; nominated by Old East Paint Creek Lutheran Church, Waterville, Iowa

 - The Rev. Pamela Thorson, Grace Lutheran Church — Erskine, Minnesota; nominated by Grace Lutheran Church, Erskine, Minnesota

-The lay candidate is as follows (name, congregational membership and nominating congregation/nominating delegates):
+The lay candidates are as follows (name, congregational membership and nominating congregation/nominating delegates):

 - Mr. Scott Kramer, St. John Lutheran Church — Boerne, Texas; nominated by St. John Lutheran Church, Boerne, Texas